sharvit/angular-full-seed/README.md

 ### Install Dependencies

-We have two kinds of dependencies in [angular-seed]:
+We have two kinds of dependencies in [angular-full-seed]:

  1. Tools, help us build, run and test the application.
    * We get the tools we depend upon via `npm`, the [node package manager][npm].